Condensation of area quanta ensembles with quantum statistics in Schwarzschild spacetimes: Framework

 Due to the Hawking-Unruh effect the accelerating observers are bathed in thermal radiation.
 In the high-$g$ limit the local Hawking temperature and the Unruh temperature are equal.
 For acceleration $g$ the inverse temperature is

 Traditionally in LQG black hole entropy calculations the tiles are treated as distinguishable particles (e.g. see \cite{entropycarlo,entropykirill,ABK,MS,alejandro_rev}).
 This approach is reviewed in Appendix \ref{distinguish} where we see that the ratio of the single particle partition function $Z_1$ to the number of particles $N$ is small, certainly not satisfying $Z_1/N \gg 1$, which characterizes classical treatments of statistical constituents.
-Given this in the next section we explore an ensemble of indistinguishable quantum constituents.
+Given this we explore an ensemble of indistinguishable quantum constituents in the next section.

 We make the strong assumption that the quanta of geometry obey Fermi or Bose distributions depending on their spin, suggesting that `local Lorentz invariance' (LLI) holds to the quantum gravity scale and the spin statistics theorem holds for the tiles themselves.
-Since LLI must be addressed with the theory's dynamics, which is currently incomplete, are we cannot support this an argument within LQG.
+Since LLI must be addressed with the theory's dynamics, which is currently incomplete, we cannot support this with an argument.
 However, there are some indications that the theory is compatible with LLI.
 Rovelli and Speziale observed that just as the quantization of angular momentum is compatible with rotational covariance, there is in principle no incompatibility between discrete areas and LLI; expectation values of an operator with a discrete spectrum may be continuous \cite{RS}.
-More recently within the context of loop-quantized parametrized field theory with matter, Varadarajan has shown that the non-seperability of the Hilbert space can resolve the apparent conflict between discrete area spectra and Lorentz covariance \cite{madhavan}.
+More recently within the context of loop-quantized parametrized field theory with matter, Varadarajan has shown that the nonseperability of the Hilbert space can resolve the apparent conflict between discrete area spectra and Lorentz covariance \cite{madhavan}.
 Additionally, if there was a loss of LLI on the scale of the microscopic constituents we would expect modified dispersion relations.
 (In a LQG-like context see for instance \cite{AM-TUphot}.)
-Current observations do not support evidence of modified dispersions relations; MDR effects originating at the Planck scale both at leading order $p^3/\sqrt{\hbar}$ and at next to leading order $p^4/\hbar$ are constrained by observation \cite{QGPrevcosmo,FHM,SL2013update,HL} and fine tuning considerations \cite{CPSUV}.
+Current observations do not support evidence of modified dispersions relations.
+Modified dispersions relation effects originating at the Planck scale both at leading order $p^3/\sqrt{\hbar}$ and at next to leading order $p^4/\hbar$ are constrained by observation \cite{QGPrevcosmo,FHM,SL2013update,HL} and fine-tuning considerations \cite{CPSUV}.

 The observers are characterized by their proper acceleration and the spacetime is characterized by the (asymptotic) mass.
 Since area is directly observationally accessible to the observers, we use area instead of mass.
 The statistical ensemble is defined by acceleration (or equivalently temperature), area, Barbero-Immirzi parameter (which sets the microscopic granularity), and the chemical potential.